maxboeck/Front-end-Developer-Interview-Questions/README.md

 > `===` strict equals also compares type. generally preferred.

 * Explain the same-origin policy with regards to JavaScript.
+> I don't quite know what that is.

 * Make this work:
 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]